rjhogan/optimize-angles/README.md

 granted to it by virtue of its status as an intergovernmental organisation nor does it submit to any jurisdiction.
 Copyright statements are given in the file NOTICE.

-Note that while the core code in `src/optimize_angles` is owned entirely by ECMWF, the copyright of several support files in the `src/include` and `src/tools` directories is either solely or jointly held with the University of Reading, as stated in the copyright statements at the top of each file.

 ## CONTACT